sq11y/v-mark-docs/example/src/components/Button.md

 });
 ```

-In this case we're just showing a simple title and `pre` tag with the meta data so the result below isn't beautiful, but you could get creative with it!

-[?
-Button]: ./Button.vue
+## Example

-## Use components in markdown
+## Use the component in markdown

 <ButtonComponent>
   This example button does nothing
 </ButtonComponent>

+## Document the API

+In this example we're showing a H3 title and `pre` tag with the meta data so the result below isn't beautiful, but you could get creative with the display!

+[?
+Button API]: ./Button.vue